 To get to the top, business executives need drive and determination.
 But to be their “best selves,” they must slow down enough to look around and see how they’re affecting those who work for them.
-Rubi Ho, vice president of Sherpa Executive Coaching, tells how he helps leaders confront and overcome the haunting pressures they face—or aren’t facing—using his own story of overcoming as inspiration.
+Rubi Ho, an executive coach, tells how he helps leaders confront and overcome the haunting pressures they face—or aren’t facing—using his own story of overcoming as inspiration.
 Shirley Hoogstra hosts.

 The most common form of slavery today is sex trafficking, with victims numbering in the millions.
 Although we may prefer to imagine it’s mostly happening overseas, many young victims are walking the streets of U.S. cities and towns.
 When youth worker Andy Soper found himself suddenly facing this ugly truth, he started The Manasseh Project to highlight the tragedy and what can be done to help.
 Shirley Hoogstra hosts.

 There’s nothing like some prize money to get things moving.
 Ask Charles Lindbergh and his Spirit of St. Louis, or Peter Diamandis, Chairman and CEO of the X Prize Foundation.
 Author of Abundance: The Future Is Better Than You Think, Diamandis believes human innovation can overcome any hurdle--especially when the competitive spirit gets involved.
 He describes scientific breakthroughs of the past and future, incentivized by the $10 million X Prize for the benefit of humanity.
 Karen Saupe hosts.